angelbeshirov/fmi-collaboration/README.md

-*** FMI COLLABORATION ***
+*** Online Collaboration ***
-1. Goals
+1. Features
 	- login/register
-	- upload files to a server
+	- upload files
+	- download files
-	- able to share files with different users
+	- share files with other users
-	- able to view files in read-only mode
-	- able to edit files simultaniously by multiple users at the same time ... to be continued
+	- edit files simultaniously by multiple users
+	- 1 user can edit more than 1 file simultaniously
+	- both the creator and the recepient can delete the share if the want to
+	- supported file extensions are .txt ONLY (for now)

-2. TODO
+2. Future goals
+	- add support for doc/docx
-	- fix navigation to be more responsive
+	- send notifications to recepients
+	- improve GUI of the site
+	-